lab1092/blender-manual_ja/manual/modeling/meshes/editing/subdividing/bevel.rst

 The :doc:`Bevel Modifier </modifiers/generate/bevel>` is a non destructive alternative to the bevel tool.
 It gives you the same options, with additional goodies, like the bevel width controlled by the vertices weight, and all the modifiers general enhancements (non-destructive operations, ...).
-Note that the :guilabel:`Bevel` modifier has no recursive option.
+Note that the *Bevel* modifier has no recursive option.
 To overcome this, you can add additional modifiers to multiply the effect.

 Usage
 =====

-The :guilabel:`Bevel` tool works only on selected edges.
+The *Bevel* tool works only on selected edges.
 It will recognize any edges included in a vertex or face selection as well, and perform the bevel the same as if those edges were explicitly selected.
-The :guilabel:`Bevel` tool smooths the edges and/or "corners" (vertices) by "subdividing" them a specified number of times
+The *Bevel* tool smooths the edges and/or "corners" (vertices) by "subdividing" them a specified number of times
 (see the options below for details about the bevel algorithm).

 Use :kbd:`Ctrl-B` or a method listed above to run the tool.
-Move the mouse to interactively specify the bevel offset, and scroll the :kbd:`wheel` to increase or decrease the number of segments. (see below)
+Move the mouse to interactively specify the bevel offset, and scroll the :kbd:`Wheel` to increase or decrease the number of segments. (see below)

 .. figure:: /images/Bevel1.jpg